miosync-masa/bayesian-event-detector/README.md

+# bayesian-event-detector

+A minimal sample for detecting time-series jump events using Bayesian inference.
+---

 ## 🚀 NEW: Dual EYE Mode for Jump Event Detection

 Lambda³ now supports **Dual EYE Mode**, an advanced feature that enables simultaneous detection of both **global (macro) structural changes** and **local (micro) contextual anomalies** in time series data.